 Over the years, more than a few patients in my women’s health practice have told me that their hormonal birth control — the pill, patch, ring, implant, injection, or IUD — made them feel depressed.
 And it’s not just my patients: several of my friends have felt the same way.
 And it’s not just me who has noticed this; decades of reports of mood changes associated with these hormone medications have spurred multiple research studies.

-While many of these did not show a definitive association, a recent critical review of this literature revealed that all of it has been of poor quality, relying on iffy methods like self-reporting, recall, and insufficient numbers of subjects.
-The authors concluded that it was impossible to draw any firm conclusions from the research on this subject.
+While many of these did not show a definitive association, a critical review of this literature revealed that all of it has been of poor quality, relying on iffy methods like self-reporting, recall, and insufficient numbers of subjects.
+The authors concluded that it was impossible to draw any firm conclusions from the research on this birth control and depression.

-A strong study on hormonal birth control methods and depression
+A strong study on hormonal birth control and depression

-However, a just-published study finally meets the criteria to qualify as high-quality, and therefore believable.
+However, another does meet the criteria to qualify as high-quality, and therefore believable.
 The study of over a million Danish women over age 14, using hard data like diagnosis codes and prescription records, strongly suggests that there is an increased risk of depression associated with all types of hormonal contraception.

 The authors took advantage of Denmark’s awesome nationalized information collection systems, including diagnosis and prescribing data.
 These exist because the country has had a well-run and organized national health system for decades.
 They have reams of data on every single person in Denmark going back to the 1970s.
 Additional available information used in this study included education level, body mass index, and smoking habits.
 All of this was de-identified to protect the individuals involved, so there was no potential violation of privacy.* Surprising connections between hormonal birth control and depression emerged.